John Wesley Powell: Powell and Native Americans

+Personal views

+Powell was a friend and follower of Lewis Henry Morgan whose 1877 book Ancient Society argued that all human societies progressed from "savagery" to "barbarism" and finally "civilization."
+These classifications were based on factors such as technology, family and social organization, property relations, and religion.
+Powell, like Morgan, believed that the course of human development was linear and universal.
+For example, in The Exploration of the Canyons of the Colorado, he describes the subsistence practices of a group of Indians "more nearly in their primitive condition than any others on the continent with whom I am acquainted."
+And, As Frederick E. Hoxie notes, Powell criticized ethnologist James Mooney for comparing the indigenous Ghost Dance movement to Christian revivalism because "the gap between civilized and uncivilized peoples was 'so broad and deep that few representatives of either race [were] ever able to clearly see its further side.'"
+Powell's insistence on what Hoxie calls "conceptual purity" contrasts with Wallace Stegner's observation that by 1869 many Native American tribes had been pushed to extinction, and many of those who survived had experienced significant intercultural exchange.

 As many scholars have noted, Morgan's hierarchical schema was often used to justify the dispossession of Native peoples and to support theories of racial difference.
 Indeed, the study of ethnology was often a way for scientists to demarcate social categories in order to justify government-sponsored programs that exploited newly appropriated land and its inhabitants.
-Believing that "progress" was linear and inevitable, Powell advocated for government funding to be used to 'civilize' Native American populations, pushing for the teaching of English, Christianity, and Western methods of farming and manufacture.
-However, Powell was not a Social Darwinist; his schemes for cultural assimilation and resource sharing in the Arid Region called for complex government intervention, a far cry from the libertarianism advocated by people like Herbert Spencer.
+Believing that "progress" was linear and inevitable, Powell advocated for government funding to be used to 'civilize' Native American populations, pushing for the teaching of English as well as Western methods of farming and manufacture.
+However, Powell was not a Social Darwinist.
 Nor did Powell consider race a more important factor than culture for explaining differences between human groups.

 Powell is credited with coining the word "acculturation", first using it in an 1880 report by the U.S. Bureau of American Ethnography.
 In 1883, Powell defined "acculturation" as psychological changes induced by cross-cultural imitation.

-Powell's interest in anthropology may have begun during his apprenticeship to George Crookham, an amateur naturalist whose residence in Jackson, Ohio, coincided with that of the Powell family.
-Crookham maintained a "museum of natural curiosities" that included artifacts of the recently displaced Shawnee People.
-As an adult, Powell seems to have believed (in line with Morgan's theory of social development) that Native Americans embodied a more "primitive" phase of human society than that of their white European counterparts.
-For example, in The Exploration of the Canyons of the Colorado, he describes the subsistence practices of a group of Indians "more nearly in their primitive condition than any others on the continent with whom I am acquainted."
-And in 1939, Julian Steward, an anthropologist compiling photographs from Powell's 1873 expedition, wrote, "[f]ascinated at finding Native Americans nearly untouched by civilization, he [Powell] developed a deep interest in ethnology."
-Although, as Wallace Stegner observes in Beyond the 100th Meridian, by 1869 many Native American tribes had been pushed to extinction, and many of those who survived had experienced significant intercultural exchange.

-Powell's contribution to anthropology and scientific racism is not well known in the geosciences, however a recent article revisited Powell's legacy in terms of his social and political impact on Native Americans.